ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 1. Wildcard (`*`) — Matches all tests.
 1. Substring — Matches on part of a test filename (up to all of it, including full path).
-1. Regex — Matches test file names against a regular expression.
+1. Regex (`/.../`) — Matches test file names against a regular expression.

 Note that substring filename matching is case sensitive.

-The list above is also the order in which matcher keys in the YAML are evaluated.
-As soon as any match is made on a test file name, the evaluation down the list for that test file ends.

 Symbols by matcher are cumulative.
 This means the symbols from more than one matcher can be applied to compilation for the components of any one test executable.